Pavan365/SeaHorse/README.md

 <b>These are included as submodules. </b>
 * <ins>Eigen:</ins>

 	Used for fast linear algebra calculations.
+The MKL backend allows it to go as fast as possible :)

 * <ins>Spectra:</ins>